ibm-cloud-docs/apps/creds_vsi.md

 {:screen: .screen}
 {:tip: .tip}

-# Adding credentials to your virtual instance or local docker environment
+# Adding service credentials to your virtual instance or local docker environment
 {: #add-credentials-vsi}

 Learn how to add service credentials to your virtual server instance or local docker deployment environment.